 Construction industry email list

-Not the one-truck framer.
-The 100-plus-employee firms with a buying committee, a procurement line, and a real ERP.
+Not the solo framer or the two-person crew.
+The 100-plus-employee firms with a CFO, a controller, a procurement line, and a real ERP.
 Mapped, matched to decision-makers, validated.

 employees per firm, minimum